News

 Artwork by Charity Hamidullah.
 Photo: Jamani Chavis.

-You can see Charity's work come to life on the costumes and sets of Claudia Schreier's Nighthawks, part of the Liquid Motion program from May 10-12 at the Cobb Energy Performing Arts Centre.
+Charity's work came to life on the costumes and sets of Claudia Schreier's Nighthawks, part of the Liquid Motion program, held May 10-12 at the Cobb Energy Performing Arts Centre.